w3c/wai-curricula/content/content-author/clear-writing.md

 Students should be able to:

-* explain how people with disabilities rely on clear, easy-to-understand, and easy-to-read language to process Clear Writing
+* explain how people with disabilities rely on clear, easy-to-understand, and easy-to-read language to process text
 * write text using plain language
 * provide the extended form for abbreviations and acronyms
 * use iconography to help understand Clear Writing